-While the header is in FLEX mode, calibrate your combine's header height via the combine's controls.
+While the header is in FLEX mode, and pressurized to approximately 30psi, calibrate your combine's header height via the combine's controls.
 Please refer to your combine's operator manual for information on where these settings can be changed.